CAU-AIR-Lab/D2F/README.md

 This software is a Matlab implementation of proposed method, highy specialized on problems of categorical data set classification.
 The original version of this program was written by Jaesung Lee.

 ### [Paper]
-Jaesung Lee, and Dae-Won Kim, [“Mutual Information-based Multi-label Feature Selection using Interaction Information”](https://www.sciencedirect.com/science/article/pii/S0957417414006423), Expert Systems with Applications, 42, 2015.
+Jaesung Lee, and Dae-Won Kim, [Mutual Information-based Multi-label Feature Selection using Interaction Information](https://www.sciencedirect.com/science/article/pii/S0957417414006423), Expert Systems with Applications, 42, 2015.

 ## License